 Formal training aside, my lived experiences were extremely influential in how I approach my work as a leadership consultant and coach.
 For example, I have come to appreciate how structures drive behavior.
 In NYC, I taught in schools labelled as "persistently dangerous" and "failing" schools.
 One school was on the fifth floor of a walk-up building near Central Park.
 The first four floors were shared by two other schools.
 Those schools were clean, had air conditioning, and happy children's work dominated the walls.
 Pretty hard for my students to walk up all of those stairs into a humid, non-air-conditioned building space without having some behavioral reactions.

-"In Detroit I coached teachers who worked in similarly tough schools.
-Here I observed high school students who sat in desks from the 1950s and looked at windows that were boarded up with plywood.
-No surprise, those structures also influenced behavior.
+In Detroit I coached teachers who worked in similarly tough schools.
+There, I observed high school students who squeezed into desks from the 1950s with bolted down tabletops and looked at windows that were boarded up with plywood.
+No surprise, those structures also influenced the students' behavior.

 I was challenged to think differently about online learning when I taught master-level courses at Johns Hopkins University.
 As a skeptic of online learning, I realized that it is possible to set up online learning that is rigorous and impactful.
 In this situation, I saw how structures drove positive behaviors.

 The next chunk of time was spent in rural Southern Illinois.
 In my role as Director of Organizational Development in a healthcare setting, I explored structures that helped find a balance between loyalty and accountability.
 I spearheaded an in-house coaching program and helped slow down leaders across the system to have vulnerable discussions that focused on how to better meet the needs of patients in the face of challenging regulations.